 Shares are redeemed at the redemption price per Share calculated at 1.00 p.m.
-CET, and, for the Biotechnology Fund, Global Sustainable Equity Fund, Global Property Equities Fund, the Global Technology Leaders Fund, the Global Equity Income Fund, the Global High Yield Bond Fund and the Emerging Market Corporate Bond Fund at 4.00 p.m.
+CET, and, for the Biotechnology Fund, Global Sustainable Equity Fund, Global Property Equities Fund, the Global Technology Leaders Fund and the Global High Yield Bond Fund at 4.00 p.m.
 CET, on the relevant Dealing Day using the latest available prices of assets.